binamkayastha/GreenTeam-Website/README.md

-# GreenTeam Website [Cleaning Up]
+# Website Template: Green Post-It [In Progress]

+Website Template Code originally made for the GreenTeam at WPI, and now has been replaced with another website (greenteam.wpi.edu)

 Website Code is hosted on: http://binamkayastha.github.io/GreenTeam-Website/index.html

 This project was created for the purpose of teaching me how to properly make responsive websites, and to serve the WPI GreenTeam with a website they can maintain with minimum knowledge of Github.

-More info on how to maintain the website can be found at the github wiki page.
-If you are the new maintainer of the greenteam website, and would like to be gain acess to the repository as an admin, please email me at bkayastha@wpi.edu.
+Info on how to maintain the website can be found at the github wiki page.

-Unfortunately, due to various reasons, a new website has been made for the WPI GreenTeam.
-The new website (not created by me) is hosted here: greenteam.wpi.edu

-Therefore this repository will most likely be changed into a template to be used for inspiration/design of their own websites.

 Todo
  - [ ] Save current state of repository to a seperate branch